nus-cs2103-AY2223S1/tp/docs/team/junwei-tan.md

 ### Project: YellowBook

-YellowBook a desktop address book and task tracker for university students to organise project tasks.
+YellowBook is a desktop application for university students who are involved in many projects to organize their project contacts and tasks.
 The user interacts with it using a CLI, and it has a GUI created with JavaFX.
-It is written in Java, and has about XXX kLoC.
+It is written in Java, and has about 10 kLoC.

 Given below are my contributions to the project.

-* **New feature**: Added ability to archive/unarchive tasks
+* **New feature**: Archive / Unarchive command for tasks
   * What it does:  allows users to mark a task as archived
   * Justification: users may wish to remove a task from their task list but be able to access it at a later time

-* **New feature**: Undo / Redo Command
+* **New feature**: Undo / Redo command
   * What it does:  allows users to undo and redo commands
   * Justification: users may wish to undo and redo their previous commands
   * Credits: The general idea was referenced from proposed feature in Addressbook level 3 [developer's guide](https://se-education.org/addressbook-level3/DeveloperGuide.html#proposed-undoredo-feature)